Florida Governor Declares State of Emergency Due to Wildfires

 That wildfire now covers more than 8,000 acres and extends to Interstate-75, near the northern reaches of the everglades.

 April and May are traditionally Florida’s driest months.
-Officials said while some of the fires were sparked by lightening, the vast majority were caused by human carelessness and violations of mandatory burn bans.
+Officials said while some of the fires were sparked by lightning, the vast majority were caused by human carelessness and violations of mandatory burn bans.